 A contractual clause in a commercial lease prohibiting the assignment of the lease or sublease of the leased premises is null and void if the assignment of the lease or the subleasing is made together with the assignment of the commercial activity (fonds de commerce) and an identical commercial activity will remain established on the premises.
 A prohibition of the assignment of the lease or subleasing by the landlord should remain possible to the extent it is not made in conjunction with the assignment of the underlying business.

 Any assignment of the lease or any sublease must be notified to the landlord, who has 30 days to refuse consent for valid reasons.
 The tenant has the ability to object before the competent court, within eight days of the refusal.

 The tenant remains bound, as joint and several surety, for the performance of the obligations under the assigned or subleased lease agreement.

-The landlord may request the competent court to terminate the commercial lease with immediate effect and before its term if the tenant does not respect the obligations contained in the lease agreement.
-The lease agreement can also foresee a clause entitling the landlord to terminate the lease with immediate effect for violation by the tenant of substantial obligations under the lease agreement.
+The landlord may request the competent court to terminate a commercial lease with immediate effect and ahead of term if the tenant does not respect the obligations contained in the lease agreement.
+The lease agreement can also contain a clause entitling the landlord to terminate the lease with immediate effect for violation by the tenant of substantial obligations under the lease agreement.
 If the tenant refuses to vacate the premises, the landlord can request a confirmation of termination by the competent court to evict the tenant.